0

 Moe Flannery lets the Sun’s UV rays naturally disinfect whale bones on the Living Roof before adding them to the Academy’s scientific collection.

-While seeing whales along the coastline of the Bay Area is an awe-inspiring spectacle, their presence so close to shore sometimes leads to unintentional run-ins with another common sea sighting: ships.
+While seeing whales along the coastline of the Bay Area is an awe-inspiring spectacle, their presence so close to shore sometimes leads to unintentional run-ins with another common sea sighting: ships and vessels.

-Each year, a number of whales wash up throughout the Bay Area showing signs of trauma that indicate the cetacean was struck by a ship.
-These ship strikes often occur when a whale surfaces to breathe at the same time a ship passes by.
+Each year, a number of whales wash up throughout the Bay Area showing signs of trauma that indicate the cetacean was struck by a vessel.
+These vessel strikes often occur when a whale surfaces to breathe at the same time a ship passes by.
 Reducing speeds on the water or adjusting shipping lanes could help prevent these tragic accidents.

 FAQ